tbrodbeck/timelogging/README.md

 ## Cutom Log

 Additionally, you can also create a custom formatting for the `log` function.

-This method also helps avoiding to log unnecessary import imformation of other libraries because the function can be set up later.
+The `getLog` function also helps avoiding to log unnecessary import imformation of other libraries when the function is called at a later stage of a python script.

 ```python3
 from timelogging